SarahZimmermann-Schmutzler/juice_shop_challenges/bjoern's_favorite_pet/README.md

     - Use the **Burp Intruder**.

 ## What do you need to solve the challenge?
-- If it's not included in the task
+- If it's not included in the task:
     - Bjoern's email address
         - In the task `Admin Registration` a user was registered with admin status.
 The administration page, that can be used with this user or the admin account, shows the registered users.
             ```
             http://127.0.0.1:3000/#/administration
             ```
-        - There you can find Björn's email address regarding to his owasp account.
+        - There you can find Björn's email address regarding to his owasp account:
             - `bjoern@owasp.org`
         - >i: Do not use *bjoern@juice-sh.op*.
-To this account belongs another security question.
+This address machtes with another security question.
     - Bjoern's security question
-        - >i: Once you find out the email address and enter it into the *Forgotten-Password-Form*, the security question appears automatically
+        - Once you find out the email address and enter it into the *Forgotten-Password-Form*, the security question appears automatically
+            - `Name of your favorite pet?`
 - **OWASP Juice Shop**
     - All Products page: `http://127.0.0.1:3000/#/`
     - Photo Wall: `http://127.0.0.1:3000/#/photo-wall`